- D+1 202 339 8518

 CLE Credits Available: N

 Doug has deep experience representing lenders, debtors and official and ad hoc committees.
 He works primarily with bank and hedge fund investors and co-leads Orrick’s hedge fund client initiative.
+Doug also represents debtors in the Energy and Technology sectors.

 Chambers USA rates him in Band 3, calling him “a shining star . . . able to apply both a legal mindset and a businessperson’s mindset to distressed situations.”
 Doug has also been named a Next Generation lawyer by Legal 500, noting he is an “excellent performer” for his work in both Municipal Bankruptcy and Corporate Restructuring.